 In the words of the renowned psychiatrist and researcher David Burns:

 “I suspect you will find that a great many of your negative feelings are in fact based on such thinking errors.”

 Errors in thinking, or cognitive distortions, are particularly effective at provoking or exacerbating symptoms of depression.
 It is still a bit ambiguous as to whether these distortions cause depression or depression brings out these distortions (after all, correlation does not equal causation!) but it is clear that they frequently go hand-in-hand.

-Much of the knowledge around cognitive distortions comes from research by two researchers Aaron Beck and David Burns.
-Both are prominent in the fields of psychiatry and psychotherapy:
+Much of the knowledge around cognitive distortions come from research by two experts: Aaron Beck and David Burns.
+Both are prominent in the fields of psychiatry and psychotherapy.